By Brian Spencer

 With its low, wood-beamed ceiling, leather upholstery, and dark mahogany tables and cabinets, Tiger Tavern is a cozy, decidedly masculine space modeled after a traditional Irish pub.
 It’s one of the few places I’ve been to in Singapore with decent background music (Radiohead instead of Adele?
 Gasp!), and it very much felt like a real bar, from the pool table right down to a skeezy bartender hitting on two

 free spirits twentysomething American girls in our tour group.
 Full glasses of Tiger and Heineken are inclusive, while other brands in the APB family, including Baron’s Strong Brew, ABC Extra Stout, Anchor, and craft brewery Archipelago are available in smaller tasting glasses.
-You’ll have to pony up an extra S$6 for each 300 – 568ml pour of premium beers such as Guinness, Kilkenny, Erdinger, Kirin, and Bulmers cider.
+You’ll have to pony up an extra S$6 for each 300 – 568ml pour of such premium beers as Guinness, Kilkenny, Erdinger, Kirin, and Bulmers cider.

 Is it worth the trek?